microsoft/RL4BandwidthEstimationChallenge/README.md

 * [December 22nd, 2023]: the details and instructions for the second preliminary evaluation opportunity are announced on the [challenge website](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/preliminary-evaluation/).
 * [January 12th, 2023]: results of the second preliminary evaluation stage are posted on the challenge website [results page](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/results/).
 * [January 15th, 2023]: paper registration deadline on the [hotcrp submission website](https://mmsys24ods.hotcrp.com/) and paper submission deadline have been extended to January 26th, 2024, and February 2nd, 2024, respectively.
 Please refer to the updated timeline for the challenge, which can be viewed [here](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/timeline/).
+* [March 8th, 2024]: paper decisions are available on the [hotcrp submission website](https://mmsys24ods.hotcrp.com/).
+Final evaluation results and grand challenge winners are announced on the challenge website [results page](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/results/).
+Submission deadline for the camera-ready version of accepted papers is on March 15th, 2024.
+* [March 10th, 2024]: grand challenge pre-print is available on [arXiv:2403.06324v1](https://arxiv.org/abs/2403.06324).

 ## Grand Challenge Description